ThePornDatabase/namer/readme.rst

 Pip/Python usage
 --------------------

-A detailed install tutorial can be found at InstallInstructions_
+A detailed install tutorial can be found at `Install Instructions`_

 ---------------------------